DMTN-253

 Since we only want to allow known clients to use Rubin for authentication, will only release data about users to known services, and want the authentication flow to be uniform for any Rubin-affiliated Data Access Center, we will require pre-registration of all clients.

-Concretely, this means that we only support the Authentication Code Flow and only confidential clients are supported.
+Concretely, this means that we only support the Authorization Code Flow and only confidential clients are supported.

 Any IDAC that wants to delegate authentication and get data rights information from the USDAC must agree in advance with the USDAC on the following information: